PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 [Intro to Coding with Unity - course still in progress](https://github.com/PaperPrototype/Intro-to-Coding-with-Unity)

 # Welcome
 This course is mean't to be as accelerated as possible.
 I won't discuss my opinions much, or what I think.
 Instead we will try to be as consise and to the point as much as possible.
 We also only teach you something if you are going to need it.
 This leads to an extremely fast paced course, so you never get bored.
+You can view the source code of the final projects results here https://github.com/PaperPrototype/VoxelSystem

 # Help and Issues
 Make a new Issue, because if your having trouble then most likely someone else is too.
 This allows us (and the community) to change and improve the course so new students don't have the same issue.